Deep Learning and Elicitability for McKean-Vlasov FBSDEs With Common Noise: Problem Formulation

-The process $Z^0$ admits a similar representation using the It\^o's formula along a flow of conditional measures \cite[Vol II, Theorem 4.17]{carmona2018probabilistic}.
-Using that representation for $Z^0$, however, presents challenges for numerical implementation.
-Instead, in Section \ref{sec:approx_ZandZ0}, we use another (approximate) representation that elicits it.
+Moreover, by the decoupling field representation, the minimizer in \eqref{methodology:backward_elicitability} must have the form $\mfY^*=U(t,X_t,(W^0_s)_{s \leq t})$.
+The processes $Z$ and $Z^0$ admit a representation using the It\^o's formula along a flow of conditional measures \cite[Vol II, Theorem 4.17]{carmona2018probabilistic}.
+Using that representation, however, presents challenges for numerical implementation.
+Instead, in Section \ref{sec:approx_ZandZ0}, we use another (approximate) representation that elicits them.